zala-dev/dice-game/README.md

 - I want to know if I have won or lost at the end of the last round.
 - I want option to reset / start a new game without refreshing the page.
 - I want the game to be responsive so that I can play it on different devices.
+- I want sound effects on each dice roll.
+- I want sound effects upon game result.

 ---

 # Core Game

 - Basic game (Player V/s Computer)
+- Roll dice with sound effects
-- Display score
+- Display score for each round
 - Display rounds won
-- Display winner
+- Display winner with sound effects
-- New Game/Reset
+- New Game

 ---